faliagas/clparser/doc/tutorial-2.md

 ```

 Place these two statements below the `cl.display_messages()` statement.
-If we run the compiled program with the arguments `-name="John Doe" -salary=35000`, we obtain the following output:
+Run the compiled program with the arguments `-name="John Doe" -salary=35000` to get the following output:

 ```bash
 $ Command line specifications: